SadabQ/cmpe281-batman/Pranjali's Personal Project Log Wiki Page.md

 Week4: Kickoff for work and teams started with implementation

 Week5: Discussed the progress of individual work and helped members with better implementation ideas that were happily accepted with justifying feasibility.

+Week6: One of our backend was started with a technology where we had showstopper and we discussed for the possible solution and came around with a mutual consent to stick with the same backend technology as earlier it was planned to switch to other.